isrkan/FullStackPractice/Java/Spring/SpringBoot/README.md

    mvn spring-boot:run
    ```

+Finally, visit http://localhost:8081 in the web browser to verify that the Spring Boot app is running correctly.
+If we haven't changed the default port, use http://localhost:8080.

 ## Step 13: Enable automatic rebuild in IntelliJ IDEA
 To enable automatic rebuild in IntelliJ IDEA for our Spring Boot project, follow these steps: